Loading...

 Computed Value Formula Errors

-And if the formula as you’ve typed it is not valid (perhaps some parentheses don’t match up quite right or you’ve got a typo in your input names) the system will let you know right away so you can make corrections.
+If the formula you've typed is invalid (perhaps some parentheses don't match up or you've got a typo in your input names), the system will let you know immediately so you can make corrections.

 Related: